UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_14.md

 Ah yes, `float64` as expected.

-What about the data type of one of the values in the the column now?
+What about the data type of one of the values in the column now?

 It’s of type `float`, just what we suspected\!
 (Again, let’s not worry about the `numpy` portion of this)